Instruct each person to memorise the person standing to their left and right in the circle.

 Coupled with one or more reflection strategies, here are some sample questions you could use to process your group’s experience after playing this quick group energiser:

 What helped you find your spot in the circle?

 What got in the way, other than people, to help you form the circle?

 In what ways could this exercise help us?

-The inspiration for Circle Up, and many more fast-paced group exercises, was sourced from the following publication:
+The inspiration for Perfect Circle, and many more fast-paced group exercises, was sourced from the following publication: